Engin-Boot/pong-stage-aruna09/Stage0/Game-State.md

   Given: the app is open in game state

-  When: the ball touces the wall
+  When: the ball touches the wall

   Then: Detect ball position AND record coordinates